Teun/SnappetChallenge/README.md

 npm install
 npm run populate-db # populate the mongo database with the work.json data npm run dev # run development mode

+# Your application can be accessed via http://localhost:5000
 ```

 Ps: After running the `populate-db` command, the failed items will be placed in the following